UniversalMediaServer/UniversalMediaServer/CONTRIBUTING.md

 # Creating a Pull Request

 We welcome Pull Requests.
 Please be descriptive about the purpose of the code change, and please try to use the code conventions we use.

+# <a name="Attachments"></a>Attachments

+Github allows only image attachments.
+Other attachments, for example zipped logs, can be posted in the <a href="http://www.universalmediaserver.com/forum/viewtopic.php?f=14&t=1656">Github attachments thread</a> in the UMS forum.
+Remember to include a link to the attachment in your post here.

+If you prefer to upload your attachment elsewhere, please avoid sites with restricted access or captcha if possible.